-Update Manager baselines are hosts baselines and virtual machine baselines.
-To upgrade objects in your vSphere inventory, you can use predefines baselines, system-managed baselines, or custom baselines that you create.
+The Update Manager baselines are two types: host baselines and virtual machine baselines.
+To update objects in your vSphere inventory, you can use predefined baselines, system-managed baselines, or custom baselines, which you create.

-In the vSphere Web Client, the baselines and baseline groups are displayed on the Host Baselines and VMs Baselines tabs of the Update Manager Admin view.
+In the vSphere Client, the baselines and baseline groups are displayed on the Baselines tab of the Update Manager home view.

-The VMs baselines are predefined.
-You cannot create custom VMs baselines.
+Virtual machine baselines are predefined.
+You cannot create custom virtual machine baselines.